Seahawks pre-draft position review: Futures of Carson, Penny could dictate what Seahawks do at running back

 Potential draft fits

 The Seahawks wouldn’t seem to need to spend a high pick on a running back, especially after doing so two years ago on Penny.
-And given that their greatest running back success of the Carroll/John Schneider era has come with late-round picks (Carson) or free agents (Thomas Rawls) you’d expect they’d just go route that again.
+And given that their greatest running-back success of the Carroll/John Schneider era has come with late-round picks (Carson) or free agents (Thomas Rawls), you’d expect they’d just go that route again.

 So, with that in mind, here are four running backs who figure to be available in the mid-to-late rounds who might be worth a look:

 A.J.
 Dillon, Boston College: I had Seattle taking Dillon in the fourth round in a recent mock.
 As I wrote then: “Dillon is a really intriguing player, especially for the way Carroll likes to play.
 Dillon measured 6-0, 247 at the scouting combine, and any scouting report notes how difficult he was to tackle at BC.
-He’s not regarded as a good pass catcher, but all of Seattle’s running backs are, so adding a bruising mauler’’ might make sense.
+He’s not regarded as a good pass-catcher, but all of Seattle’s running backs are, so adding a bruising mauler’’ might make sense.

 Zack Moss, Utah: You can find mocks that have Moss — who led the Pac-12 in rushing last year with 1,412 yards — going pretty high.
 But the general consensus seems to be more that he could be available for a team like Seattle late in the third round.
 Moss is one of the most punishing runners in the draft, ranking second among draftable players a year ago with an average of 4.1 yards after contact, according to Sports Info Solutions.
 He’s also a good enough receiver.